These vegan peanut butter cookies are so easy to make and only 5 ingredients. They are both grain gluten-free and done in under 30 minutes!

 You sure can, before OR after baking!
 Baked cookies should be sealed in an airtight freezer safe bag or container.
 To freeze the raw dough, form the balls and place them in the freezer on a freezer safe dish for 15 minutes before transferring to container.
 Both can be frozen for up to 3 months.
 Just bring to room temperature before eating or baking!

-If your love for peanut butter doesn’t end at cookies, try some of these other recipes:
+If your love for peanut butter doesn’t end at cookies, try some of these other plant based recipes:

 - Healthy Peanut Butter Balls